credativ/plutono/docs/sources/panels/visualizations/graph-panel.md

   - **null -** (default) If there is a gap in the series, meaning a null value, then the line in the graph will be broken and show the gap.
   - **null as zero -** If there is a gap in the series, meaning  a null value, then it will be displayed as a zero value in the graph panel.

 > **Note:** If you are monitoring a server's CPU load and the load reaches 100%, then the server will lock up and the agent sending statistics will not be able to collect the load statistic.
-This leads to a gap in the metrics and having the default as _null_ means Grafana will show the gaps and indicate that something is wrong.
+This leads to a gap in the metrics and having the default as _null_ means Plutono will show the gaps and indicate that something is wrong.
 If this is set to _connected_, then it would be easy to miss this signal.

 ### Hover tooltip

 Use these settings to change the appearance of the tooltip that appears when you hover your cursor over the graph visualization.

 - **Mode**
   - **All series -** The hover tooltip shows all series in the graph.
-Grafana highlights the series that you are hovering over in bold in the series list in the tooltip.
+Plutono highlights the series that you are hovering over in bold in the series list in the tooltip.
   - **Single -** The hover tooltip shows only a single series, the one that you are hovering over on the graph.
 - **Sort order -** Sorts the order of series in the hover tooltip if you have selected **All series** mode.
-When you hover your cursor on a graph, Grafana displays the values associated with the lines.
+When you hover your cursor on a graph, Plutono displays the values associated with the lines.
 Generally users are most interested in the highest or lowest values.
 Sorting these values can make it much easier to find the data of interest.
   - **None -** The order of the series in the tooltip is determined by the sort order in your query.
 For example, they could be alphabetically sorted by series name.
   - **Increasing -** The series in the hover tooltip are sorted by value and in increasing order, with the lowest value at the top of the list.
   - **Decreasing -** The series in the hover tooltip are sorted by value and in decreasing order, with the highest value at the top of the list.